Seller-Hub/Martrio-Frontend/README.md

-# SellerHub
+# Martrio

-# SellerHub Frontend – Tech Stack & High‑Level Architecture
+# Martrio Frontend – Tech Stack & High‑Level Architecture

 A short reference for **what we’re using on the client side and how the pieces fit together**.
 Ideal for new contributors or for system‑design overviews.